priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-ennai-kathrikai-curry.markdown

 After the brinjal gets cooked, add the masala paste, salt and let it boil.
+Finally, temper it with mustard seeds and serve hot with rice.

 <div>